ArnaudHemmerle/data-analysis-on-sirius/_sources/chapters/xrr/genx/build-model.md

 - $d_{\rm tail}$ between $16$ and $25$ $\rm A$,
 - $d_{\rm head}$ between $5$ and $11$ $\rm A$.

-For now, keep the density values unchanged.
+For now, keep the density range values unchanged.

 ![](images/build-model-adjust-range.png)